 HomeSounds invites Looked After and vulnerable young people to get Field Recording!
-As well as field recording trips, workshops, sound-walks, microphone building, programming, learning about the science of sound, the technology of recording, the world of wildlife sounds and much more the project specifically asks young people to build Open Outdoor Microphone Systems (OOMS).
+As well as field recording trips, workshops, sound-walks, microphone building, programming, learning about the science of sound, the technology of recording, the world of wildlife sounds and much more the project also asks young people to build Open Outdoor Microphone Systems (OOMS).
 These OOMS are then placed strategically and appropriately at a location they feel is important, and the sounds they capture streamed live to the LocusSonus SoundMap.

 The project has the following aims;

 1. To provide the opportunity for looked after and vulnerable young people to explore Field Recording and in the process understand and appreciate the sounds of their environment.
 The influence of sound on well-being is well known and through this project both young people and the communities that support them can explore the impact of their local sound world.
 This world can range from the infinitely rich pallette of wildlife and natural sound to the predominantly man-made and industrial sound of towns and cities.

 2. Through the SoundMap, the project enables a connection between people that may never meet but that share so much.
 It offers the opportunity for young people to maintain an open relationship, through sound, with a specific location before, during and after their time there.
 It also offers a richer emotional connection to a place and area, which can help provide a sense of stability and security.
 In addition, the SoundMap offers the opportunity to join an international group of Open Microphones.
 You can listen to live sounds of a Costa Rican forest, whilst somebody in Japan can listen to the sounds of wherever you place your OOMS!

 3. Through the connections made and HomesSounds workshops and sessions engaged in the project enables Recast to build strong links with care providers and communities.
 These connections help us to develop and deliver the Recast Independent Music Advocacy programme, an innovative, research-led programme of Music-Led Advocacy for Looked After Children being developed by Recast.